ustwo/ustwo.com-frontend/README.md

     $ make clean

-## Release staging
+## Release

 If the commit you are releasing from has been picked up by CircleCI (so you have an snapshot available `ustwo/usweb:app-{git hash}`) you can release with:

         $ make release VERSION=1.2.3

-If not, do it manually (only for emergencies):
+If not, do it manually (only for emergencies when you cannot wait for the CircleCI build):

+1. Tag the release

+        $ make release-tag-create VERSION=1.2.3
+        $ git push --tags origin master

-1. Build fresh Docker images
+2. Build fresh Docker images

         $ make build VERSION=x.x.x

-2. Publish the release
+3. Publish the release

         $ make push VERSION=1.2.3

+## Deploy staging

-3. Set the right environment
+1. Set the right environment

         $ eval $(docker-machine env ustwosite)

-4. Pull images
+2. Pull images

         $ make pull VERSION=1.2.3

-5. Deploy
+3. Deploy

         $ make deploy-staging VERSION=1.2.3

-6. Clean old images, keeping only the last known working version in case of rollback
+4. Clean old images, keeping only the last known working version in case of rollback

-        $ make nuke VERSION=1.1.0
+        $ make nuke VERSION=1.2.2

-7. Tag the release

-        $ make release-tag-create VERSION=1.2.3
-        $ git push --tags origin master

-## Release production
+## Deploy production

 It assumes you followed the staging flow so the tagged images are available in the Docker Hub.